Gearbox-protocol/dev-docs/pages/core/quota.md

 See [Debt and Collateral](../core/debt-collateral#collateral-value-and-account-health) for the mathematical representation of this relationship.

-Users set quotas for their quoted collateral assets themselves, which is typically done when the Credit Account receives an asset and the owner wants to use it as collateral.
+Users set quotas for their quoted collateral assets themselves by including `updateQuota` in a multicall, which is typically done when the Credit Account receives an asset and the owner wants to use it as collateral.
 While a Credit Account owner can potentially set as large a quota as they want, there are both global limits on total sum of all quotas for an asset, and ongoing costs of having a quota, which are proportional to the quota size.

 Zero-debt accounts cannot have any non-zero quotas.
 All quotas must be removed before fully repaying debt.